 Classic tuna salad is a versatile, inexpensive, quick, and reasonably good-for-ya staple of the American kitchen.
 In our household, kids and adults request it in equal measure.

-I think I knew how to make the basic version of this tuna salad by the time I was five years old (even before cans had the tab on the lid to help you open them).
-And over the years, I’ve tweaked and tweaked and eventually perfected this recipe for our tastebuds.
-Our recipe has gently amped up flavor (from shallots, a pinch of additional salt, and a squeeze of lemon juice right before serving, among other things) and a great, versatile texture for everything from salads to sandwiches to tuna melts.
-Hope you’ll love it as much as we do.
+I think I knew how to make the basic version of this dish by the time I was five years old (even before cans had the tab on the lid to help you open them).
+Over the years, I've tweaked and tweaked and eventually perfected this recipe for our tastebuds.

-Here’s all you need to do to get lunch on the table in 10 minutes.
-You can watch the whole thing in action in the video that accompanies this post.
+Here's what you'll do to make a dreamy batch of the best tuna salad with capers or pickles and get lunch on the table in 10 minutes.
+You can see the steps in action in the video that accompanies this post, and get all the details in the recipe card below.

 Shopping for canned tuna can be more confusing than you'd think.
 You can use whatever canned or jarred tuna you like for this recipe, but here's what we like to use, and what it means.

-We prefer either solid white tuna or solid-packed light tuna that’s salted and packed in olive oil.
-We also look for pole-and-line caught, troll-caught, or MSC certified designations.
-Here’s what it all means:
+We prefer either solid white tuna or solid-packed light tuna that's salted and packed in olive oil.
+I also look for pole-and-line caught, troll-caught, or MSC certified designations.
+Here's what it all means:

 - White tuna is albacore, a larger fish with a firmer, more steak-like texture.
 That's great, but not strictly necessary for tuna salad.
 Albacore tend to be less sustainable these days, though this isn't a hard and fast rule.